zacyzacy/zacyoungdale-website/content/_index.md

 ___2016 - 2017___

-Worked part time on an unreleased UE4 game about solving crimes.
+Worked on "Detective, to the Office" until the studio closed in 2017.

-- C++/Blueprints Programmer (Gameplay and UI)
+- C++/Blueprints Programmer
-- Devops, setting up Perforce and later moving to Gitlab Server
+- Puzzle Designer
+- Perforce Devops Administrator

 ### Unity C# Programmer